maxxiimo/the-front-end-manifesto/mobile-on-rails.md

       margin: 0 auto
       width: 960px

-#### Use
+#### Basic Usage

-In our previous flexible grid example:

-    %body
-      .container
-        .left-side
-        .right-side

-...we used percentages to define our flexible widths:
+If you recall in the previous Flexible Grids section, in our example we used percentages to define our widths:

-    .container
-      width: 960px

-    .left-side
+    .left-side, .right-side
       width: 50%

-    .right-side
-      width: 50%

-With Susy .container does not need to be set since it was defined in step three of our implementation, and for the two remaining layout elements we would use Susy as follows:
+With Susy instead of using percentages we define our wits as follows:

     .left-side
       +span-columns(6, 12)